DidulaThaveesha/Drawing-conceptual-er-diagram-and-writing-sql-query/README.md

 # Drawing-conceptual-er-diagram-and-writing-sql-query
  the process of designing an ER diagram and writing SQL queries go hand in hand.
+The ER diagram provides a visual representation of the database structure, while SQL queries allow for data manipulation and retrieval based on the defined schema.
+Together, these tools facilitate effective database management and enable the extraction of valuable insights from the data.